MieuxVoter/moje/README.md

-This is a VoTe with [Majority Judgment](https://en.wikipedia.org/wiki/Majority_judgment).
+Moje is an application for [MajOrity JudgmEnt](https://en.wikipedia.org/wiki/Majority_judgment).
+It is supposed to be used as a middleware between a front-end and a server used for storing votes.
+It can also serve a basic front-end.

 # Installation

-The code is assuming you are using `python > 3.5` and `django > 2.0`.
+The code is assuming you are using `python >= 3.6` and `django > 2.0`.

 1. Install dependancies:

     pip install -r requirements.txt

+2. Update parameters by creating a new configuration file.
+In `config/`, the YAML file with the highest number is used in priority.
-2. Copy `keys.json` to `keys.local.json` and update parameters.
-To create a secret key, you can execute the script `./new_private_key.py` and copy the given key.
+To create a secret key, you can execute the script `./scripts/new_private_key.py` and copy the given key.

 3. [Connect to your database](https://docs.djangoproject.com/en/2.0/ref/databases/).